 - 1 teaspoon salt

-- Add the leeks and cook, stirring for 2-3 minutes.
-Add the garlic and cook for another 30 seconds.
+- Add the minced garlic and saute for 30 seconds.

-- Once the cook time is finished let the pressure cooker naturally release pressure for about 15 minutes.
+- Once the Instant Pot reaches pressure and the cook time is completed let the pressure release naturally for about 10 minutes.
 Then manually release any remaining pressure.

 Instant Pot DUO60 6 Qt 7-in-1 Multi-Use Programmable Pressure Cooker, Slow Cooker, Rice Cooker, Steamer, Sauté, Yogurt Maker and WarmerCuisinart CSB-75BC Smart Stick 200 Watt 2 Speed Hand Blender, Brushed Chrome